jjrodcast/AndroidDevChallengeCompose/README.md

 ## :scroll: Description
-This app is parte of the Android Dev Challenges for Compose.
+This app is part of the Android Dev Challenges for Compose.
 It shows a list of puppies and detailed information of each one.